grunnlegge/Answering-questions-using-SQL/README.md

 In the «SQL_connection» file in line 4 you need to point your PSQL username and a password that you used when you created a PSQL table

-In the same file in line 11 you need to point YOOUR folder path WHERE your dataset is stored dataset
+In the same file in line 11 you need to point YOUR folder path WHERE your dataset is stored dataset